bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Introduction-to-React-for-Complete.md

     // Example usage: <ShoppingList name="Mark" />

-We’ll get to the funny XML-like tags soon.
+We'll get to the funny XML-like tags soon.
 We use components to tell React what we want to see on the screen.
 When our data changes, React will efficiently update and re-render our components.

 Here, ShoppingList is a **React component class**, or **React component type**.
 A component takes in parameters, called `props` (short for “properties”), and returns a hierarchy of views to display via the `render` method.